 Our fantastic feast for the holidays was at P & J’s Southern Takeout, which is also known as Trail’s End To-Go or Takeout.
 In the My Disney Experience app’s Mobile Order, it’s known as P & J’s Southern Takeout.
 While Trail’s End is not serving iconic dishes from its buffet for some odd reason, those have moved over to the takeout spot.

 Despite high attendance levels at Magic Kingdom and what looked like solid guest numbers around the campsites and cabins, there was literally no one inside here when we picked up our food.
 You’ll almost certainly see a bigger “crowd” than that, but still worth noting.

 While inside the restaurant is no longer an option since Trail’s End has reopened, there’s plenty of seating all around the Settlement area of Fort Wilderness, including the patio and picnic tables closer to the beach.

 We dined at one of the picnic tables on the patio with this great view.
 The only thing that could’ve made this better is eating on the rocking chairs, but that’d be a recipe for disaster given our clumsiness.
 There’s a reason virtually every shirt I own has food stains on it.

-We ordered the Full-Slab Barbecued Ribs and 8-Piece Fried Chicken Family Meal.
+We didn’t order either of those for this Thanksgiving feast.
+Instead, we went for one of the Family Style meals: the Full-Slab Barbecued Ribs and 8-Piece Fried Chicken Family Meal.